Complete guide to using CodeGraph for code analysis.

 Code Review¶

-python examples/demo_patch_review.py --patch changes.diff
+python examples/demo_patch_review.py --db data/projects/myproject.duckdb

 Documentation Generation¶